 What Does a Successful Investor Actually Look Like?

 So, what does a successful stock investor actually look like?

 There is no one-size-fits-all answer to this question, as every investor is different.
 However, there are certain traits and characteristics that are common among successful investors, and most people have a pretty good idea of what makes a successful investor/trader – In some ways, they may be right.
 They see someone who:

 - Who knows what influences stock prices and how to predict certain changes through reports, articles and announcements.

 - Even though they are not right 100% of the time, they seem to know how to make the right choices.

-How did the successful investor handle the market when they were a fledgling trader?
+How did these successful investors and traders handle the market when they were a fledgling that just started?
 No one is born with understanding and experience in the stock market.
 This is obtained over time.

 At what point do you graduate from skilled to master in the stock market?
 The time required varies from one individual to another.